aicore/libmysql/README.md

 # libmysql

-This library helps to model mysql as document db.
+This library helps to model MySQL as document DB.
+We have simplified MySQL to have only two columns.
+More columns will be added only while creating an index for JSON fields using `createIndexForJsonField` method.

+1. column1: documentId, a random alphanumeric of type `VARCHAR(128).`
+2. column2: document we store documents in MySQL as `JSON` documents.

+`documentId` is created  when we put a document into the database by calling `put` method

 ## Code Guardian

 [![<app> build verification](https://github.com/aicore/libmysql/actions/workflows/build_verify.yml/badge.svg)](https://github.com/aicore/libmysql/actions/workflows/build_verify.yml)